ir-nlp-csui/kethu/README.md

 # Kethu: An Indonesian Constituency Treebank in the Penn Treebank Format
 **(Kethu: Treebank "Constituency" Bahasa Indonesia dalam Format Penn Treebank)**

 We revised and converted an Indonesian constituency treebank named [**idn-treebank** ](https://github.com/famrashel/idn-treebank) to the Penn Treebank format, a de-facto standard in creating the constituency treebank.
-The idn-treebank was built by Dinakaramani et al. (2015) from Faculty of Computer Science, Universitas Indonesia.
+The _idn-treebank_ was built by Dinakaramani et al. (2015) from Faculty of Computer Science, Universitas Indonesia.

-We named the PTB version of the idn-treebank **Kethu**.
+We named this PTB version of the _idn-treebank_ **Kethu**.
 We borrowed the treebank name from  [a forest in Wonosobo](http://wiki-wisata.blogspot.com/2014/08/hutan-alas-kethu-wonogiri.html).
 Why a forest?
-Because the treebank contains parse trees, as the forest contains trees_ ;-)
+Because the treebank contains parse trees, as the forest contains trees ;-)

 ## Kethu 2.0